 Skip to Content

 The legendary Trans-Siberian line from Moscow to Vladivostok is the longest railway in the world in the world.
-It starts in Russia’s capital and it ends a week later in the Far East of Russia in Vladivostok, a city that was closed for foreigners until 1990.
+It starts in Russia’s capital and ends a week later in the Far East of Russia in Vladivostok, a city that was closed to foreigners until 1990.
 The longest train ride in the world will take you from Europe to Asia without leaving Russia, passing by eight different time zones.
-It departs every two days and can make you get to know Russia in just two weeks by enjoying the changing landscapes and breathtaking scenery and listening to stories from Russian people from all parts of the country.
+In this article, we’ll explore the Trans Siberian railway map and introduce you to some of the main highlights along the way.

+The train departs every two days and can help you get to know Russia in just two weeks by enjoying the changing landscapes and breathtaking scenery and listening to stories from Russian people from all parts of the country.
 The world’s longest railway still attracts a lot of passengers even in today’s era of cheap flights.
 And don’t think that the people on the train will be mostly tourists.
 The Trans-Siberian line connects 87 cities and villages and it’s the first choice for most locals.
 It’s more than a train line.
 In fact, I could even say it’s a lifeline for millions of locals…

 russia railway station